ArneWaumans/patchablePy/README.md

-This is a tool that makes applying patches to suckless software easier.
+This is a tool that makes applying patches to suckless software suckless.